FreeshardBase/documentation/docs/developer_docs/existing_apps.md

+---
-# Integration of Existing Apps
+title: Integration of Existing Apps
+---

 Many apps that are made for self-hosting are also useful to run on Portal.
 And thanks to Portal's technical simplicity, this is often easy to do.